-Formerly two cottages, Riverside has been tastefully converted to make one stunning, boutique style holiday retreat.
-Set back off the road in a pretty hamlet just outside the village of Stoke St Gregory on the Somerset Levels, the property offers top notch modern styling with rural charm and quirky touches, in a peaceful rural location.
-Perfect for those family holidays and large group stays where you just want to relax and get away from it all - whether it's for a week long holiday or for a weekend to celebrate something special.
+Formerly two river workers' cottages, Riverside is now a charming holiday retreat on the banks of the Tone with far reaching views out over the Somerset Levels.
+Set back off the road in a peaceful hamlet just outside the village of Stoke St Gregory, the property combines elegant modern styling with rural charm and quirky touches; in short, it's bliss.
+6 bedrooms sleep 12 guests, there’s a games room, a hot tub, a play room for younger children and in the enclosed garden, swings and a play area with a hand-built pirate boat.
+Perfect for those family holidays and short breaks where you just want to relax and get away from it all - whether it's for a week long holiday, a 4 night midweek break, or a 3 night weekend to celebrate something special.

 The Somerset Levels have a unique beauty of their own; the ancient landscape is traced with tracks to walk and rhynes (pronounced reens) where withies have been grown for hundreds of years for the basket making trade.
 At the back of the house you can stroll along the river to Burrow Mump, climb to the top, and back down to the King Alfred Inn for lunch.
 A few miles up the road is Coates English Willlow with nature walks, a museum and a tea room.

 Spend a morning mooching around Somerton, or Langport, or venture over to mystical Glastonbury and climb the Tor.
 Take a trip to Wells to visit the cathedral and the Bishop's Palace, go to Muchelney to see the Abbey ruins, the Priest's House (NT) and the parish church with painted angels on the 17th century wagon roof.